 Want to create your own Coursera?
-There are a lot of easy ways to now do this with WordPress.
+There are a lot of easy ways to now do this in WordPress with learning management system (LMS) hosting.
 One of the most popular methods is probably with the LifterLMS plugin.
 It allows you to create, sell, and protect engaging online courses.
 The mission of LifterLMS is to democratize education in the digital classroom.
 Create lessons, build courses, include multimedia lessons, and so much more.
 In fact, WP101 which we mentioned above utilizes LifterLMS to educate the masses about WordPress.

 5. Appointment Scheduling with WordPress

 Be it lawyers, musicians, consultants or doctors; these types of industries all revolve around appointment scheduling and booking patients and or customers in advance.
 Thankfully, there are a lot of great solutions with WordPress to manage bookings and online appointments right from your site.